Skip to main content

 • Death certificate

-• Written bereavement notice disclosing the deceased's name, place and date of death, and their relationship with the worker
+• Written bereavement notice disclosing the deceased’s name, place and date of death, and their relationship to the worker

-If your company policy demands proof for a bereavement leave request, act compassionately to avoid being insensitive.
-Try to make the requirement as easy as possible—the employee can even submit proof after the leave.
+If your policy requires proof, handle it compassionately.
+Make the requirement as light as possible—the employee can even submit proof after the leave.

 What if a company lacks bereavement leave?

-First, review the company's policies and employee handbook to see if the company offers other types of leaves or benefits, such as:
+First, review the company’s policies and employee handbook for other types of leave or benefits, such as:

 • Paid time off (PTO), including sick leave